-- 25.1 In this Constitution, the following definitions shall apply: - 25.1.1 Masculine includes feminine. - 25.1.2 "In writing" or "written" means and includes printing, email or other means or representing or reproducing words in visible form. - 25.1.3 Words importing the singular include plural and words importing the plural include the singular where the context permits. - 25.1.4 The heading is for convenience of understanding only and shall not affect the construction of this Constitution.
+- 25.1 In this Constitution, the following definitions shall apply: - 25.1.1 "In writing" or "written" means and includes printing, email or other means or representing or reproducing words in visible form. - 25.1.2 Words importing the singular include plural and words importing the plural include the singular where the context permits. - 25.1.3 The heading is for convenience of understanding only and shall not affect the construction of this Constitution.